milannzz/Sorting-Algorithm-Visualizer/README.md

 So, have designed and developed a program that visualizes 7 different Sorting Algorithms with a neat GUI and smooth Animations.

 **How To use -**
-1. open Sorting-Algorithms-Visualizer.exe.
+1. Open Sorting-Algorithms-Visualizer.exe.
-2. click **Generate** to create a random array.
+2. Click **Generate** to create a random array.
 3. Choose your desired algorithms from dropdown menu.
 4. Click **Sort** start algorithm.
 5. Click **Stop** to pause sorting algorithm.